 (Bedford and Quincy, Bed Stuy)

-This 38-foot high, 2 story artwork was created by artists Scoot “Zimer” Zimmerman and Maoufal “Rocko” Alaoui in 2015.
-Maoufal is the founder of the “Spread Art NYC” collective, which aims to empower local New York communities through engaging street art.
+This 38-foot high, 2 story artwork was created by artists Scoot “Zimer” Zimmerman and Naoufal “Rocko” Alaoui in 2015.
+Naoufal is the founder of the “Spread Art NYC” collective, which aims to empower local New York communities through engaging street art.

 The mural was threatened to be destroyed in 2017 when the owner of the building wanted to renovate the property to keep up with the ongoing gentrification of the neighborhood and increasing property value.
 A petition to save the mural resulted in thousands of signatures, and the artwork was ultimately saved.